Academic Catalog and Handbooks

 EXHS 397 Internship (1-4 Credits)

-A supervised experience in a health or exercise field that fulfill the Capstone requirements for the Exercise and Health Science major.
-An opportunity to apply knowledge and skills under direct supervision of a site supervisor in an approved setting.
-Prerequisites: approval of the department chair and a faculty moderator; completion of the pre-internship Legal and Professional Issues seminar..
-A completed Internship Learning Contract form is required to enroll in the course.
+A supervised experience in a health or exercise field that fulfills the Capstone requirement for the Exercise and Health Science major.
+An internship experience provides the opportunity to apply knowledge and skills under direct supervision of a site supervisor in an approved exercise science or health setting.
+Prerequisites: a completed Internship Learning Contract form, approval of the faculty moderator and department chair, and completion of the pre-internship Legal and Professional Issues seminar.

 Prerequisites: None